parmoli/ansible_debian_install/README.md

 DESCRIPTION

 Playbook to install debian on a system from a live image.
-Code is very raw and only useful for educationnal purpose.
-Ansible was only used for readability and organisation (few ansible modules were actually used, its mostly used as a shell wrapper).
+The code is very raw and only useful for educational purpose.
+Ansible was only used for readability and organisation (few Ansible modules were actually used, it's mostly used as a shell wrapper).

 HOW TO USE

-- Boot a debian 12 live environment and connect to internet
+- Boot a debian 12 live environment and connect to the internet
-- Install ansible and git on the live environment
+- Install Ansible and git on the live environment
 ```
 sudo apt install ansible git
 ```